-An introduction to computational structural and system biology.
+An introduction to computational structural and systems biology.
 Theory and practice of Protein and RNA structure prediction, RNA-RNA, Protein-RNA, protein-protein interaction prediction, biological network analysis.

 This class extends the material covered in COMP462/561 (i.e. Computational Biology Methods and Research).
-We will introduce fundamental concepts and techniques in computational structural biology and computational system biology.
+We introduce fundamental concepts and techniques in computational structural biology

 Course Webpage: http://www.cs.mcgill.ca/~jeromew/comp598.html